jet/dotnet-templates/propulsion-projector/README.md

         $env:EQUINOX_COSMOS_CONNECTION="AccountEndpoint=https://....;AccountKey=....=;" # or use -s
         $env:EQUINOX_COSMOS_DATABASE="equinox-test" # or use -d
-        $env:EQUINOX_COSMOS_COLLECTION="equinox-test" # or use - c
+        $env:EQUINOX_COSMOS_CONTAINER="equinox-test" # or use - c

-1. Use the `eqx` tool to initialize and then run some transactions in a CosmosDb collection
+1. Use the `eqx` tool to initialize and then run some transactions in a CosmosDb container

         dotnet tool install -g Equinox.Tool # only needed once

         # (either add environment variables as per step 0 or use -s/-d/-c to specify them)

-        # generate a cosmos collection to store events in
+        # generate a cosmos container to store events in
         eqx init -ru 1000 cosmos

         # (either add environment variables as per step 0 or use -s/-d/-c to specify them)